 Contents

 Basic Requirements: All incoming pets should have a valid health certificate issued by a veterinarian from their departure country.
 The health certificate should attest to their overall health and any vaccinations they've received.
+More details on what you need, according to country, are found below.

 Breed-Specific Regulations: Some breeds thought to have aggressive tendencies might face restrictions.
 Before making travel plans, it's always wise to check the current list of banned or restricted breeds on the government's official website.
 As of writing, these breeds include: